#1 LATE REHEARSAL by Dominic Hoffman

 #9 Gone Bamboo by the great Anthony Bourdain

-You know the late Anthony Bourdain from TV or Kitchen Confidential (a great read) but here is an early effort of his at a crime novel and it’s FUCKING GREAT!
+You know the late Anthony Bourdain from TV or Kitchen Confidential (a read that sadly does not stand up to time) but here is an early effort of his at a crime novel and it’s FUCKING GREAT!
 This guy could write.
 Check it out and see some of this magnificent man’s passion in a different context.

 #10 The Entanglement by Alva Noë